Updated September 5, 2021

 “No. He killed himself.
 He worked for the Mob.
 My grandparents still do in Carson City.”

-Mob Princess?
-More like Mob prisoner.
 Before we went out she’d often say that she wanted to “meet a rich man who would take me away from all of this.”
 Without saying what “this” was.
-I’m not sure she could leave.
+I’m not sure, though, she could have left.
 Her grandparents were still in.
 Her dad got out only by killing himself.
 If his suicide was indeed natural.
 Can you voluntarily quit these people?
 I don’t know.
 I never asked questions.